Philadelphia Regional Noyce Partnership

 Teachers Materials Camp

 The College of Science and Technology has partnered with the Philadelphia Chapter of ASM International to offer a Materials Camp at our Ambler Campus.
 During this one-week workshop, teacher participants learn the basics of Materials Science Technology as taught at the high school and middle school level.
-They work in an active lab setting with metals, ceramics, polymers and composites, and developed a greater appreciation for the importance of these materials to modern life.
+They work in an active lab setting with metals, ceramics, polymers and composites, and develop a greater appreciation for the importance of these materials to modern life.
 The teachers see how this heavily project-based course excites students to learn science concepts as they complete projects of personal worth to them.
 Whether teachers use the information and concepts as a basis for teaching their own MST course or merely infuse the concepts into an existing science course to increase relevancy, they will finish the week prepared to make some important instructional changes as a result of their participation.
 Pre-service Temple students from TUteach participate to support the labs and activities.
-More information and testimonials can be found at: http://www.asminternational.org/about/foundation/teachers/teacher-camps.

 Science Teacher Education, Application and Leadership (STEAL) is a two year program for elementary science teachers in partnership with Temple University.
 Teachers will spend two weeks at Temple University working with science and math faculty to increase their chemistry and physics background.
 STEAL participants will work daily in the laboratory creating investigations for their classroom.
 The program provides 140-hour professional learning opportunity for elementary teachers.
 STEAL is funded through Math and Science Partnership Grant and is partnership with the Delaware County Intermediate Unit(DCIU).
 Teachers receive annually, 80 hours of science content development at Temple University, 24 hours of science pedagogy development at DCIU center and 16 hours of one to one instruction on coaching in the classroom.